Pulitzer-winner Gellman writing book on rise of spy state

 Gellman also shared a Pulitzer Prize in 2002 for national reporting and is the author of several books, including the best selling "Angler: The Cheney Vice Presidency."
 He writes the CounterSpy blg about digital privacy and security.

-Penguin Press is part of Penguin Group, which is owned by Britain's Pearson PLC.
+Penguin Press is part of Penguin Group, which is owned by Britain's Pearson PLC (PSON.L).

 (Reporting by Eric Kelsey; editing by Patricia Reaney and Gunna Dickson)